norrietaylor/taekwondo-tech/README.md

 - **🧠 Smart AI**: Dynamic enemy behavior with patrol, chase, attack, and stun states
 - **🔥 Special Abilities**: Fire Breath (directional), Ultra Blast (360°), and Fly Mode
 - **💪 Power-Ups**: Speed Boost, Invincibility, and various combat enhancements
+  - **Queue System**: Collect up to 2 power-ups that queue for later use
+  - **Manual Activation**: Press E/Q to activate the next power-up when you need it
+  - **Strategic Gameplay**: Choose the right moment to activate power-ups for maximum effect
 - **🎯 Combo System**: Chain consecutive enemy stomps for increasing score bonuses (up to 5x multiplier)

 ### Collection & Progression